erigontech/erigon/README.md

 to limit the chain to a certain block height before starting the L1 recovery (useful if you have an RPC node available to speed up the process).

 **Important Note:**
+**This mode is not supported for pre-forkid8 networks.
+In their case, the node should be synced up to forkid8 and then switch to sequencer recover mode.**

+**Important Note:**
 **If using the `zkevm.sync-limit` flag you need to go to the boundary of a batch+1 block so if batch 41 ends at block 99 then set the sync limit flag to 100.**